 What follows does NOT apply to GSF or DCI delegates.
 It only applies to delegates attending ABM events.

-At ABM, you become part of a collaborative forward-thinking network of positive energy, finding common ground and building relationships that bridge the gap between supply and demand, cultural backgrounds and business motivations.
+At ABM, you become part of a collaborative forward-thinking network of driven decision-makers who find common ground and build relationships that bridge the gap between supply and demand, cultural backgrounds and business motivations.
 This works best if you register early, are engaged, clear in your communication and active during preparation by using the messaging system to start conversations.

-ABM is about developing relationships in an expanding but largely untapped business space that is challenged by many factors from the economic to the social.
-The event is a highly valuable forum to gain knowledge and start conversations that have the potential to translate into profitable business relationships with Indigenous communities and businesses but also in mainstream markets that are increasingly socially engaged and aware.
-While we know that delegates sign deals on the trade show floor, we recommend to arrive with long-term approaches rather than quick win expectations.
+ABM is in part about developing relationships in an expanding but largely untapped Indigenous business space that is challenged by many factors from the economic to the social.
+ABM is a highly valuable forum to gain knowledge and start conversations that have the potential to translate into profitable business relationships with Indigenous communities and businesses but also in mainstream markets that are increasingly socially engaged and aware.
+While we know that delegates sign deals on the trade show floor, we recommend arriving with long-term approaches rather than quick win expectations.

 Larger companies attend ABM often to pursue a broad Indigenous business strategy that includes the Calls to Action by the Truth and Reconciliation Commission of Canada (See recommendation 92.), the United Nations Declaration of the Rights of Indigenous Peoples and the desire to confirm their corporate performance in Indigenous relations as good business partners and as inclusive employers.
 Companies that attend ABM show commitment to the prosperity of Indigenous communities, a commitment that is becoming more and more important to non-Indigenous markets in Canada and globally.
 (Check out CCAB’s PAR Certification.)

 Smaller companies often attend to develop partnerships that increase capacity, make them more competitive in procurement bid processes and support growth by adding connections with the Indigenous communities whose territory they are based and operate in.